2024 JB MDL Port Dawg’s Memorial Run

-The 305th Air Mobility Wing leaders lead the pack during the annual Port Dawg Memorial Run (PDMR) at Joint Base McGuire-Dix-Lakehurst, N.J., May 15, 2024.
-The memorial run honors fallen Active Duty, Guard, and Reserve Air Transportation teammates, known as Port Dawgs, from across the Air Force.
-(U.S. Air Force courtesy photo)
+JOINT BASE MCGUIRE-DIX-LAKEHURST, NJ. – The 305th Aerial Port Squadron hosted the eleventh anniversary of Port Dawg Memorial Run (PDMR) at Joint Base McGuire-Dix-Lakehurst, N.J., May 15, 2024.
+The memorial run honors fallen Active Duty, Guard, and Reserve Air Transportation teammates, known as Port Dawgs, from across the Air Force over the past year and has become a significant tradition within the Air Transportation community.

+In 2011, the Air Transportation Community experienced a tragic loss of Technical Sgt.
+Curtis E. EcCleston and it 2013, the Port Dawgs at Kadena Air Base held a memorial run in honor of Curtis.
+This event would become an annual event held at other units across the world and career field.
+EcCleston's aunt and uncle, Sharon and Michael Jay Loving, attended the PDMR ceremony.

+“The PDMR honors the sacrifices made by Air Transportation Airmen and serves as a unifying event for the Air Force and Port Dawg community” said, Lt.
+Col. Juan Pizarro, 305th Aerial Port Squadron Commander.
+“It symbolizes the camaraderie and solidarity among our Airmen and provides an opportunity for current and former service members to connect, share experiences, and support one another.”

 |Date Taken: